 Our goal in mission must be the same as that of the Father, the Son, and the Holy Spirit, who carry out this mission in and through us, the Church.
-An immediate goal of mission is bringing the world by repentance back into communion with the Father, through the Son, in the Holy Spirit, with the final goal being that of full transfiguration of earthly life through penetration by the Life and Light and Love and Truth of God, beginning now, and being consummated finally in the resurrection of the body and eternal life in the Kingdom of God.
+The immediate goal of mission is bringing the world by repentance back into communion with the Father, through the Son, in the Holy Spirit, with the final goal being that of full transfiguration of earthly life through penetration by the Life and Light and Love and Truth of God, beginning now, and being consummated finally in the resurrection of the body and eternal life in the Kingdom of God.

 The work of Andrei Rublev is linked by various writers to a deep spiritual renewal which spread through the Slavic countries in the period previous to, and including, the lifetime of the icon master.
 This movement has been called the Hesychastic Movement, which in its essence reaches back to the origins of Christianity.
-In relating this icon to St. Sergius in Russia, Ouspensky points out that
+In relating this icon to St. Sergius in Russia, Ouspensky notes:

 It is not by chance that it is precisely in the wake of St. Sergius of Radonezh, himself a "dwelling place of the Trinity" (troparion of the saint), that this image of the Old Testament Trinity is shown with a new fullness, a new vision and a new theological content in the icon of St. Andrei Rublev.
 The icon of the Old Testament Trinity links the beginning of Church in the Old Testament, the promise made to Abraham, to the moment at which the New Testament Church was founded.
 The beginning of divine revelation is joined to its consummation on the day of Pentecost, to the supreme revelation of the tri-hypostatic Divinity.
-It is precisely in this image that the "action of the Spirit" unfolded to Andrei the monk the meaning of the Old Testament revelation, a new vision of the Trinitarian life.
-12 altar and throne of God in heaven, united with those who have departed.
-In this worship we exclaim in one voice with the heavenly hosts, "Holy, Holy, Holy."
-The Trinity lives within the Church, and works salvation in the world and in each of the Church's members by this constant flow in the life of the Trinity, and the outflow of this love into the world in its members and actions in the world.
-Every Liturgy is an ascent to the Kingdom of God, a participation in the reality of the eighth day, beyond the old creation, the consummation of all things, the new creation.
+It is precisely in this image that the "action of the Spirit" unfolded to Andrei the monk the meaning of the Old Testament revelation, a new vision of the Trinitarian life.13